With the advancement in technology, everything can be achieved by just sitting in the comfort of your bedrooms.

 Since, these apps are high performance, sophisticated, latest in the technology; they are high in demand too.

 Be it android or iOS, both are competing with each other for giving their users a better experience and worth for their money.
 Both are working towards achieving the best and giving the other a tough competition.

-So, there is no doubt that Native apps are the future of the app development technology.
+So, there is no doubt that Native apps are the future of app development technology.

 In the times to come, every developer will only focus on making a native app as there are a number of benefits and the pros of it are much higher than any cons.

-These apps are fast, high performance, low maintenance and much superior in quality than the web apps or hybrid apps.
+These apps are fast, high performance, low maintenance, and much superior in quality than web apps or hybrid apps.

 As far as having a business is concerned, doing a business of anything which is a future technology will always boom.

 All you have to do is to get the right people on the right job, get the resources required and you are all set for the venture.
 So go ahead and join the club before all other players join in, as this will give you time to settle and establish yourself in the market.

 So, in the end, we can conclude that Native apps are the most needed app types at this point in time.

 It’s every aspect matches the current industry and user requirements.
 Native apps are slowly replacing obsolete web apps as well as hybrid apps.
 And in the future Native apps will only be ruling the app market because of its precision and customized development.